Crisandryj/serialization/README.md

 # serialization
-Learning how methods to serialize.
+Learning methods to serialize and unserialze data.